ATGNI/RaspberryPi/Episode 2/Instructions.md

 ```
 Click Yes to create "Required Assets"
 ## Update the `tasks.json` file.
-Variation on a theme by Pete Gallagher to use Samba instead.
+Variation on a theme by Pete Gallagher[^1] to use Samba instead.
 Open the tasks.json file and add the following two tasks below the “watch” task, including that first comma!
 Change the `P:` drive to your mapped drive!
 ```
 ,